Allgemeine Encyclopädie der Wissenschaften und Künste

 It was designed and begun in 1813 by Professor Ersch to satisfy the wants of Germans, only in part supplied by foreign works.
-It was stopped by the Napoleonic Wars until 1816, when Professor Gottlieb Hufeland joined, but he died on November 25, 1817, while the specimen part was at press.
+It was stopped by the Napoleonic Wars until 1816, when Professor Gottlieb Hufeland joined, but he died on 25 November 1817, while the specimen part was at press.
 The first volume appeared in Leipzig in 1818.
-The editors of the different sections at various times were some of the best-known men of learning in Germany, including Gruber, M.H.E.
-Meier, Hermann Brockhaus, W. Müller and A.G.
-Hoffmann of Jena.
+The editors of the different sections at various times were some of the best-known men of learning in Germany, including Gruber, Moritz Hermann Eduard Meier, Hermann Brockhaus, W. Müller and Andreas Gottlieb Hoffmann of Jena.
 Naturalist Eduard Poeppig wrote most of the articles on the Americas.
 All articles bear the authors' names, and those not ready in time were placed at the end of their letter.

 The work is divided into three sections: